Rhododendrons and azaleas have no tap roots. They have

 a lot of them.

-season even though deeper rooted plants show no signs of drought stress.
+weather even though deeper rooted plants show no signs of drought stress.

 Therefore, rhododendrons should be well watered during the hot months, especially